thedizzle69/RetroRealmTTT/README.md

 ## How to run the GUI application

-1. Open the terminal and navigate to the folder containing the jar file. (jar/TicTacToeGUI)
+1. Open the terminal and navigate to the folder containing the jar file. `cd jar/TicTacToeGUI`
 2. Run the shell script using the following command: `./start_gui.sh` 2b.
 Run the following command: `java -jar TicTacToeGUI.jar`
 3. Play the game.
 As there is no AI implemented the only challenge is to play with yourself (like I do every night).